Vyral/scott-kato-recruiting/_drafts/how-to-stay-top-of-mind-and-prospect-for-new-business.md

 {% include youtube.html %}

+<center><em>Here are my tips for staying top of mind with your database and prospecting for new business despite the stay-at-home ordinances sweeping the nation.</em></center>

-What can you do to stay top of mind with your database and still prospect for business with the stay-at-home ordinance that is in effect?
+<br>What can you do to stay top of mind with your database and still prospect for business with the stay-at-home ordinance that is in effect?

 My team, including our entire market center, is making 10 “I care” calls per day.
 One of these calls might sound something like this: